John Doukas Komnenos: Life

-In the spring of 1156, Cyprus was attacked by Raynald of Châtillon and Thoros II, Prince of Armenia.
-While John with a part of the Byzantine garrison remained at the capital, Nicosia, the general Michael Branas led a force to confront the invaders.
+In the spring of 1156, Cyprus was attacked by Raynald of Châtillon and Thoros II of Armenia.
+While John, with a part of the Byzantine garrison remained at the capital, Nicosia, the general Michael Branas led a force to confront the invaders.
 Branas was driven back towards Nicosia, and John led a sally to rescue him.
 The Byzantines were again defeated, with both John and Branas taken prisoner.
 The victorious Franks and Armenians then conducted widespread plundering of the island, not sparing churches or convents.
 In the words of the historian Steven Runciman, "The crops were burnt; the herds were rounded up, together with all the population, and driven down to the coast.
 The women were raped; children and folk too old to move had their throats cut".
 The rape of the island lasted for three weeks, before Raynald and Thoros re-embarked their men upon the news of the approach of a Byzantine fleet.

-John and Branas were taken into captivity to Antioch until he was ransomed.
+John and Branas were taken in captivity to Antioch until he was ransomed.
 This was done at some unknown point, as John took part in a church council in the Palace of Blachernae in May 1157.
 In 1158 John accompanied Manuel on his campaign in Cilicia; his presence is attested at the reception of King Baldwin III of Jerusalem at Mopsuestia.
 John is then attested as attending church synods at Constantinople in March 1166, as well as January–February 1170.

 When John's son-in-law, Amalric of Jerusalem, visited Constantinople in March 1171, John was detailed to welcome him on Byzantine territory and accompany him to the Byzantine capital.
 John then took part in the campaign against the Seljuks that led to the Battle of Myriokephalon.
 The Byzantines were defeated and John was killed during the battle, shortly after 17 September 1176.